Bricktech2000/Website/website/public/Beetleweight-Combat-Robot/Initial-Design/index.md

 ## Updates Coming Soon!

-> When I get around to buying all the parts needed (totalling about `300 CAD`), I will update this post for you to follow along!
+> When I get around to buying all the parts needed, totalling around `300 CAD`, I will update this post for you to follow along!